OfferZen-Community/developer-mentoring/docs/introduction/how-to-use-this-handbook.md

 :::info
 ## How can you help?

 We want to make sure that we curate content that is valuable to you in your own mentoring journey.
-Let us know about content that you'd like to add to the guide by creating an issue or discussion on [**GitHub**](https://github.com/OfferZen-Community/developer-mentoring).
+Let us know about content that you'd like to add to the guide by submitting them [**here**](https://docs.google.com/forms/d/e/1FAIpQLSe_XUlRPUp80cmYXLjnkmhjjPJJpdCUzUjn3wmGt_CzjisFZw/viewform?usp=sf_link) or by creating an issue or discussion on [**GitHub**](https://github.com/OfferZen-Community/developer-mentoring/issues).
 You are also welcome to make suggestions or edits to the guide yourself.
 The idea is that we build this guide together. :rocket:
 :::